javerthl/SN-docs-scraper/README.md

 # SN-docs-scraper
 This repo contains scripts that can traverse and scrape data from servicenow.com/docs, combine the outputs, and clean up the results.
 All the scripts are written in Python.
+This was run in MacOS.

 # Pre-requisites
 Python 3.11+